Study of exclusive photoproduction of charmonium in ultra-peripheral lead-lead collisions: Conclusion

 \section{Conclusion}

-The coherent \jpsi and \psitwos production cross-sections in PbPb ultra-peripheral collisions at a centre-of-mass energy of $\sqsnn=5.02\tev$ are studied using a data sample corresponding to an integrated luminosity of $228\pm10\mub^{-1}$ collected by the \lhcb detector.
+The coherent (exclusive) \jpsi and \psitwos photoproduction cross-sections in PbPb ultra-peripheral collisions at a centre-of-mass energy of $\sqsnn=5.02\tev$ are studied using a data sample corresponding to an integrated luminosity of $228\pm10\mub^{-1}$ collected by the \lhcb detector.
 The differential cross-sections, as a function of $y^*$ and $\pt^*$, are measured separately for \jpsi and \psitwos mesons in the ranges $2.0<y^*<4.5$ and $0<\pt^*<0.2\gevc$.
 The ratio of the cross-sections between the coherent \psitwos and \jpsi production, as a function of rapidity, is also determined for the first time in PbPb collisions and is found to be compatible with theoretical models.
+The \jpsi results are the most precise measurement to date, while the \psitwos results represent the first measurement in the forward region.